LBH1024/CAN/README.md

 Download the CROHME dataset from [BaiduYun](https://pan.baidu.com/s/1qUVQLZh5aPT6d7-m6il6Rg) (downloading code: 1234) and put it in ```datasets/```.

+The HME100K dataset can be download from the official website HME100K (https://ai.100tal.com/dataset).

 ## Training

 Check the config file ```config.py``` and train with the CROHME dataset: